-The following represent suggested strategies that have been put forward for addressing the goals and challenges under Theme 3 of the plan.
+The following represent suggested strategies that have been put forward for addressing the goals and challenges under Theme 3.

 - 3.a.
 Move to address the realities of 21st century learning and teaching needs through course redesign and other strategies. - 3.a.1.
 Continue implementation of the Phase 2 USM Carnegie Award Course Redesign Initiative and the related statewide Lumina Foundation-funded Course Redesign Initiative. - 3.a.2.
-Establish System-wide best practices in various disciplines for redesigned courses and processes for sharing these best practices among faculty teaching similar courses in System institutions. - 3.a.3.
+Establish systemwide best practices in various disciplines for redesigned courses and processes for sharing these best practices among faculty teaching similar courses in system institutions. - 3.a.3.
 Increase private fundraising related to support for course redesign efforts. - 3.b.
 Beyond course redesign, establish a process for identifying, assessing, and systemically supporting new or early-stage transformation projects and initiatives. - 3.b.1.
-In coordination with provosts, CIOs, deans, students, as well as technology, curriculum and assessment specialists, implement a comprehensive planning effort on academic transformation that may include, but is not limited to, course redesign, open courseware, intelligent/learning tutoring systems, Towson University's trimester, and competency-based programs. - 3.b.2.
+In coordination with provosts, CIOs, deans, and students, as well as technology, curriculum and assessment specialists, implement a comprehensive planning effort on academic transformation that may include, but is not limited to, course redesign, open courseware, intelligent/learning tutoring systems, Towson University's trimester, and competency-based programs. - 3.b.2.
 Carry out a systemic review of institutional technology fluency programs, including their relevancy to current academic trends and student use and learning patterns, their appropriate use, and the ethical and social implications of their use. - 3.b.3.
-Explore ways to recognize and reward through the Board's workload policy the additional time and effort required to design, teach, and support a "reconceived" course. - 3.b.4.
-Ensure that support is available at each institution for instructional personnel in learning how to use new teaching and learning tools and how to be effective in new teaching/learning environments. - 3.b.5.
+Explore ways to recognize and reward through the Board of Regents' workload policy the additional time and effort required to design, teach, and support a "reconceived" course. - 3.b.4.
+Ensure that support is available at each institution for instructional personnel in

+- learning how to use new teaching and learning tools and how to be effective in new teaching/learning environments. - 3.b.5.
 Make sure that each institution, as part of its IT planning process, commits to sustaining these environments through a reasonable life cycle, and has a succession plan for the conclusion of that life cycle. - 3.b.6.
 As part of the USM's capital planning process, create greater emphasis on flexible learning environments that are pervasively electronically accessible.
 In addition, design academic and administrative support services to be electronically accessible to students and employees who may or may not be physically present on the campus. - 3.b.7.
-Finally, explore the development of a USM-run faculty fellowship or grant program that could be used to identify and support new or emerging areas within the System that show high potential for significant success and transformational impact. - 3.c.
-Articulate and monitor Systemwide expectations for student learning and leadership development through the "Maryland Compact on Student Learning, Leadership Development, and Civic Engagement" - 3.c.1.
-In close cooperation with the USM councils, faculty, staff, and student leaders, develop and implement the "Maryland Compact for Student Learning, Leadership Development, and Civic Engagement."
-This will build on general education and related student development program outcomes already established at USM campuses in order to articulate and monitor what the BOR and institutions expect all USM graduates to know and be able to do and perform (see paper presented to BOR on May 17th and to presidents on April 5th for further details).
+Finally, explore the development of a USM-run faculty fellowship or grant program that could be used to identify and support new or emerging areas within the system that show high potential for significant success and transformational impact. - 3.c.
+Articulate and monitor systemwide expectations for student learning and leadership development through the "Maryland Compact on Student Learning, Leadership Development, and Civic Engagement." - 3.c.1.
+In close cooperation with USM councils, faculty, staff, and student leaders, develop and implement the "Maryland Compact for Student Learning, Leadership Development, and Civic Engagement."
+This will build on general education and related student development program outcomes already established at USM campuses in order to articulate and monitor what the Board of Regents and institutions expect all USM graduates to know and be able to do and perform.

-Theme 4: Identifying New and More Effective Ways to Build and Leverage the Resources Available to the USM for the Benefit of Maryland and its Citizens
+Theme 4: Identifying New and More Effective Ways to Build and Leverage the Resources Available to the USM for the Benefit of Maryland and Its Citizens